Welcome to Nic's Fix!

 Live Repair, with a Warranty!

 What sets my repairs apart is simple, do it live!
-Streamed on YouTube typically within 1-3 days of arrival, then shipped out the next business day!
+Streamed on YouTube and shipped back out within 0-2 days of arrival!

-Warranty covers my parts and workmanship for up to one year, with USA shipping covered for the first 6 months!
+Warranty covers my parts, labor, and shipping for up to one year!

 Watch my latest repair livestream below...